 In Sealed Deck tournaments, the Head Judge may require players to perform a deck swap prior to deck construction.
 Players receive unopened product and register the contents (except non-foil basic land cards) on decklists.
 Foil basic land cards must be registered and kept with the registered card pool.
 Any card in a booster that is not a card from the expansion of the opened booster is retained by the player that registers the cards (e.g., a player that registers the contents of a booster during a deck swap keeps the token card, if any).
-Players who drop from the tournament before fulfilling this duty will receive a match loss in the first round.
 Tournament officials then collect the recorded card pools and redistribute them randomly.
 A player may randomly receive the product he or she registered.
 The Head Judge should require players to sort the cards they register according to some criteria (e.g. by color and then alphabetically) to assist the player receiving the pool.